mrprofessor/rudra.dev/content/posts/setting-up-a-task-scheduler-in-flask.md

   <img src="/images/timer.png" />
 </div>

-> The application is only for demonstration purpose.
-The counter won't
+> This application is only for demonstration purposes.
+The counter won’t
 > be accurate as the task processing time is not taken into account
-> while calculating time.
+> while calculating the time.

 ## Monitoring events {#monitoring-events}

-Celery has a rich support for monitoring various statistics for tasks, workers and events.
+Celery has rich support for monitoring various statistics for tasks, workers, and events.
 We need to log into the container to enable and monitor events.

 ```sh
 docker exec -it flask_dev_container bash
 ```

-Enable and list all events
+Enable and list all events.

 ```sh
 celery -A app.celery control enable_events